You agree that under no circumstances will our liability exceed that which is covered by our Professional Indemnity Insurance.

 - if you asked us to start work during the cancellation period, you must pay us our reasonable fees for the work carried out up to the date on which we received your cancellation notice.

-If any Term is or becomes invalid, this will not affect the validity of the remaining Terms.
-The invalid Term (and any missing terms) will be replaced by the valid term that comes closest to the economic intent and purpose of the parties.
+If any of the Terms is found to be, or becomes invalid, this will not affect the validity of the remaining Terms.
+The invalid Term (and any other missing Term) will be replaced by the valid Term that comes closest to the economic intent and purpose of all parties involved.